ogbebu/sdlcpp/README.md

- it just asked for login watch this no login required no anything ju st feuw click su u just need to login once the first time. okay ill do it
+ it just asked for login watch this no login required no anything ju st feuw click su u just need to login once the first time. okay ill do it brow tf lets uninstall this shit I cant login ok